What Is A Macular Hole?

 Each stage can progress to the next if not treated.
 When a stage 3 macular hole develops, most of the central and detailed vision is lost.

-Symptoms Of A Macular Hole
+How Can A Macular Hole Be Treated?

 While some macular holes resolve on their own, in most cases surgery is required to effectively restore vision.
 The success rate of the surgery varies based on the severity of the condition.
 An outpatient procedure, known as a vitrectomy, is performed to replace the vitreous gel, and a gas bubble is injected into the eye to help close the hole.
 As the eye heals, the fluid is naturally replaced.
 There is no other non-surgical alternative to treat macular holes.